ahr9n/readings/a-practical-introduction-to-python-programming-brian-heinold/additional/midterm1.md

     else:
         frequency[rate] = 1

-print('\nFrequency of grades:')
-for key, value in frequency.items():
+print('\nFrequency of rate of appreciations:') for key, value in frequency.items():
-    print(key, ':', value)
+    print(key, ': ', value, sep='')
 ```

 ---

-**2. Given two dates entered as strings in the format mm/dd/yyyy, where the years are between 1901 and 2099.
-Determine
+**Question 2:** Given two dates entered as strings in the format mm/dd/yyyy, where the years are between 1901 and 2099.
-the number of days between the two dates, considering leap years.**
+Determine the number of days between the two dates, considering leap years.

 **Answer:** This should be BASED ON inclusion-exclusion principle.